LULUCF in the EU

-LULUCF covers greenhouse gas (GHG) emissions into and removal of carbon from the atmosphere resulting from soils, trees, plants, biomass and timber.
-This means in principle all human activities that take place on agricultural land, forested land, wetland and peat land and which result directly in emissions or removals of greenhouse gases: draining of peat land, felling of forest or ploughing up grassland generates emissions; rewetting of organic soils, aforestation, conversion of arable land into grassland can result in protection of carbon stocks or even carbon sequestration.
+LULUCF (Land use, Land Use Change and Forestry) covers greenhouse gas (GHG) emissions into the atmosphere and removal of carbon from the atmosphere resulting from our use of soils, trees, plants, biomass and timber.
+Forests and agricultural lands currently cover more than three-quarters of the EU territory and naturally hold large stocks of carbon, preventing its escape into the atmosphere.
+Whereas: draining of peat land, felling of forest or ploughing up grassland generates emissions; rewetting of organic soils, afforestation, conversion of arable land into grassland can result in protection of carbon stocks or even carbon sequestration.

-In the light of a decision by UNFCCC parties in December 2011 to revise accounting rules for GHG emissions and removals from soils and forests, in March 2012 the European Commission made a proposal to harmonise accounting rules for these emissions and removals across the EU.
+In the light of a decision by UNFCCC parties in December 2011 to revise accounting rules for GHG emissions and removals from soils and forests, the Council and the European Parliament adopted a decision to harmonise accounting rules for these emissions and removals across the EU.

 The EU decision does not set a target for emission reductions in the LULUCF sector.
-There are various reasons for this, an important one being that accounting must prove robust before setting targets.The Commission will consider whether to propose GHG targets for agriculture and forestry sectors once the accounting rules have proven their worth.
+Instead, progress will be made on improving the accounting systems by Member States.The Commission will consider whether to propose GHG targets for agriculture and forestry sectors once the accounting systems have proven that they are robust and effective.